Anarak: Geography

-Anarak is located at the edge of the "Dasht-e Kavir" and about 75 km from the city of Nain.
+Anarak is at an altitude of 1429 m at the edge of the "Dasht-e Kavir" and about 75 km from the city of Nain.
 The city is surrounded by ruins of an old wall and three watchtowers, which were built about 100 years ago to keep Hossein Kashi and his bandit gang out.
 There is little agriculture in this region, but there are many mines located near Anarak.
 Nakhlalk, a lead mine, is the largest active mine near Anarak.